per-andersen/membermocker/readme.md

 ### Key Features

 - 🔒 Zero PII exposure - all data is synthetically generated
-- 🇩🇰 Specialized for Danish organization contexts
+- 🇩🇰 Tested in depth for Danish use cases
-- 🎯 Configurable data generation patterns
-- 📊 Realistic demographic distributions
+- 🌎 Can create membership data for most of the world
 - 🚀 Easy-to-use API and web interface

 ## Technologies Used